 Next, you can now send messages to your blocked contacts right from the Contact List.
 All you need to do is tap and hold the respective contact that will prompt you to unblock and send messages.

 WhatsApp is coming up with a group calling as well, and in its blog post on the Live Location feature, voice and video call buttons were noticed on a screenshot of a group.
-The app’s 2.17.70 iOS update has introduced it before, and now it is on a development stage.
+The app’s 2.17.70 iOS update has been introduced before, and now it is in the development stage.
 So far, you can call 2 other members of the group, which means that a group call conversation can have up to 3 participants.
-WhatsApp is working on increasing the number, along with other aspects like detecting if a member is already on another group call.
+WhatsApp is working on increasing the number and other aspects like detecting if a member is already on another group call.

 In technical terms, the encryption key of a group call (be it voice or video) changes every time a member joins or leaves the conversation.
 This ensures that the member who left will not be able to secretly access to the call again.